-Why do we use the word "mantram" instead of "mantra?"
+Why do we use the word mantram instead of mantra?

-Department of Religion
+Associate Professor Department of Religion Emory University